Uncle-Uee/csv_to_json/README.md

 pyinstaller --onefile --console --icon=croissant.ico csv_to_json_console.py

 # Pending Features
-1. Complete the csv_to_json_console with full range of possible accepted arguments.
+1. csv_to_json_console with full range of accepted arguments.

 # Notes
 The csv_to_json.py and the convert_to_type.py are the core scripts.
 These scripts are all you need to do your csv to json conversion.